-Several criminal proceedings concerning bid rigging in the tender procedures for a long-distance heating plant in Vienna are currently pending.
+Several criminal proceedings concerning bid rigging in the tender procedures for a long-distance heating plant in Vienna are currently pending (two convictions are not yet legally binding).
 The public prosecutor's office is not only investigating the individuals involved pursuant to the Criminal Procedure Act, but also the undertakings involved in accordance with the Corporate Liability Act.